Chemistry

 This type of deaerator usually consists of a heating and a deaerating section.
 The storage section of these units typically have a residual deaerated feedwater storage tank often designed to hold about 10 mins of rated capacity of boiler fedwater.

 Accordingly, the Deaerator Head was developed – a compromise for fitting to any feedtank to drive off as much oxygen as possible at atmospheric pressure.
-The ARI Steamline De-aerator Head uses a combination of thermal de-aeration and mechanical de-aeration.
+The ARI India De-aerator Head uses a combination of thermal de-aeration and mechanical de-aeration.
 It has three restrictions to the flow – a nozzle in the make-up line, a baffle plate between the mixing head and the immersion tube, and a sparger in the immersion tube.
 Therefore it ensures that the oxygen in the make-up water is driven off by using the heat in the condensate which it is mixed with, and all the dissolved gases are released in the De-aerator Head before it enters the feed tank and the boiler.
 These are vented out by the automatic Air Vent on top of the De-aerator Head.

 In addition, sometimes Flash Steam is generated from high pressure Condensate.
 This flash steam will escape to the atmosphere and the heat will be lost.
 A third inlet is sometimes provided in a De-aerator Head to mix flash steam with make-up water, thus condensing the flash steam and saving its heat.
 This type of unit is called the Flash Condensing De-aerator Head.